The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.

 Conclusion

-The history of the fountain pen is not a cut and dry story of one individual discovering a new world changing technology.
+The history of those who invented the fountain pen is not a cut and dry story of one individual discovering a new world changing technology.

 It is instead the story of hundreds of people over a thousand years slowing learning, innovating, and reinventing until at last the modern fountain pen was born.